muggy8/improbable/have-and-havenot/fm9kS34V.md

 Phanna was my second summon and I can say for sure that this is probably the end of our cooperation.

-I could summon 2 maybe 3 more, but would that even be worth it?
+I could summon 2, maybe 3 more champions, but would that even be worth it?

 What should I do...